Filing for a Social Security Disability Claim based on Osteoarthritis

 To receive disability benefits based on degenerative joint disease under Section 1.18, you must show that you have:

-• Chronic joint pain or stiffness.
+• Chronic joint pain or stiffness

-• Abnormal motion, instability or immobility in affected joints.
+• Abnormal motion, instability, or immobility in affected joints

 • Physical examination or imaging that reveals the abnormality of the impacted joint.
-Examples may include subluxation, contracture, body or fibrous ankylosis, joint space narrowing, bony destruction, ankylosis and arthrodesis.
+Examples may include subluxation, contracture, body or fibrous ankylosis, joint space narrowing, bony destruction, ankylosis, and arthrodesis.

-• Physical limitation of musculoskeletal function lasting or expected to last at least 12 months.
+• Physical limitation of musculoskeletal function lasting or expected to last at least 12 months

-Physical limitations may also be shown by the inability to use one upper extremity while needing a handheld assistive device or by the inability to use either of the upper extremities to complete work-related fine and gross movement.
+Physical limitations may also be shown by the inability to use one upper extremity while needing a handheld assistive device or by the inability to use either of the upper extremities to complete work-related fine and gross movements.

-You must prove all facets of the medical condition as outlined in theListing of Impairments to show your qualification for benefits.
+You must prove all facets of the medical condition as outlined in the Listing of Impairments to show your qualification for benefits.
 Missing information can delay your application or result in a denial of benefits.

 Pekas Smith Disability Attorneys: Now Taking New Cases for Degenerative Joint Disease